 Microdosing is a technique used to control the overall effects by precisely dispensing small amounts of Cannabis, low enough to not cause full-body effects.
 Slowly building up to a tolerance level you are comfortable with.
 This could be as little as one puff of a joint, one drop of a tincture or one bite of an edible product with 2.5 milligrams each.
 Every individual feels the effects of Cannabis differently, which is why it is so important to experiment.

-There are plenty of delivery method to choose from when consuming Cannabis.
+There are plenty of delivery methods to choose from when consuming Cannabis.
 There are several different types of combustion and ingestion options.
 There are even external methods like topicals and patches.
 Each method has different advantages and disadvantages, allowing individuals to customize treatment plans to suit their needs.

 It can be common to ‘green out’ when you are new to Cannabis, or when you have simply consumed too much.
 The symptoms vary from person to person and include nausea, dizziness, increased heart rate and general distress; none of which are fatal.
 This is due to the overstimulation of Cannabinoid receptors in the brain.
 You can counteract some of the effects by staying hydrated, fruit juice is best.
 Do something enjoyable like take a walk, or have a nap and most importantly by staying calm.